jason137/gads_26/lec07/ex.md

 6) Have a look at the sklearn
 [api
 reference](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression)
 for logistic regression.
 What do each of the input parameters do?
-Why are their defaults selected as they are?
+Why do you think the defaults are selected as they are?

 7) Use sklearn and the data in `beer.txt` to build a logistic regression model that predicts the type of beer.
 How does your model perform?
 Try to improve it by